 And I lost around $15,000...
 Which was a lot considering I was a construction worker at the time.
 Host: That’s a lot to lose for anyone!

-Nate: I’m telling you it was so bad...
+Nate: I’m telling you... it was so bad.

 And that trade blowing up on me impacted my approach to investing...
-I went YEARS without making any trades related to company’s earnings.
+I went YEARS without making any trades related to companies’ earnings.
 I stopped trusting all of the analysts and financial news hosts out there.
-And I’m glad I did... because it gave me the opportunity to discover a strange market phenomenon that completely changed everything for me.
+And I’m glad I did... because it gave me the opportunity to discover a strange market phenomenon that changed everything for me.
 Host: That’s when you started focusing on one stock?
 Nate: One WINNING stock.
-Forget about the 8,251 other stocks.
+Forget about the other 8,251 stocks.
 Forget about what the media is trying to hype up.
-My One Ticker Payouts strategy only requires you to focus on one winning stock at a time.
+My One-Ticker Payouts strategy requires you to focus on only one winning stock at a time.

-Host: What does ‘one winning stock’ even mean?
+Host: What exactly do you mean by “one winning stock”?

-Nate: Ok, great question.
+Nate: Okay, great question.

 What is a winning stock?

-Let’s go back to the big loss I made on Apple?
+Let’s go back to the big loss I took on Apple.

 I blew it on that play because I made a bet that Apple would have a great earnings release.

-I was guessing.
+I was guessing...

 Which means I was gambling.